Fans may object, but it’s difficult not to think of Chelsea in terms of before and after Roman Abramovich.

 Stamford Bridge erupted as referee Alan Wiley blew the whistle to confirm Chelsea’s Champions League qualification.

-Prior to the game, the players were motivated by chief ex Trevor Birch, who told them the club’s finances were creaking and failure would prompt drastic cost-cutting.
+Prior to the game, the players were motivated by chief executive Trevor Birch, who told them the club’s finances were creaking and failure would prompt drastic cost-cutting.

 In footballing terms, Chelsea were on the brink of ‘doing a Leeds’.